pablodecm/phd_thesis/src/104_chapter_4.md

 described in [Equation @eq:cart_indicator].
 Other regression tree ensembles based on alternative methods such as bagging [@breiman1996bagging] can also be expressed by a similar combination of predictions.
-The learning problem in can be expressed as empirical risk minimisation in the space of possible tree ensembles over the learning set of labelled observations
+The learning problem can be expressed as empirical risk minimisation in the space of possible tree ensembles over the learning set of labelled observations
 $S=\{(\boldsymbol{x}_0,\boldsymbol{y}_0),...,(\boldsymbol{x}_n',\boldsymbol{y}_n')\}$,
 as discussed in [Equation @eq:learning_erm].
 The total empirical risk